SnurfDev/dialog-gui/readme.md

 package by [ncruces](https://github.com/ncruces).
 It currently lacks functionallity for forms (the Dialog class) but everything else works fine.
 ## Examples
-Look at test.js for an example on how to use this package.
+Look at the examples folder for examples on how to use this package.

 ## Docs
 You can find the class documentation here: [Docs](https://static.snurf08.de/dialog-gui/Dialog.html)